Biofuels in Virginia

 Appalachian Voices was more successful in its opposition to proposed legislation in the 2023 General Assembly declaring coal bed methane captured from mine ventilation holes to be "renewable" energy.
 Such classification could allow coal mines to sell Renewable Energy Credits (RECs) and thus incentivize more coal mining.
 In the end, the bill language was changed to direct the Department of Energy just to evaluate policy options, and Appalachian Voices withdrew its opposition.25

-One market for biofuels is to create Sustainable Aviation Gas.
+The aviation industry could become carbon neutral by 2050 by using carbon offsets to mitigate the continued use of petroleum-based fuels, or by creating electricity-based aircraft engines.
+Another alternative is to create Sustainable Aviation Fuel to replace jet fuel.
 Airplane travel creates about 3% of the greenhouse gas emissions in the United States.
 Reprocessed cooking oil, hydrotreated esters and fatty acids (HEFA) and hydrotreated vegetable oils (HVO), is authorized for use in existing jet engines but costs 3-6 times the equivalent of petroleum products.
 HEFA/HVO biorefineries creating renewable diesel must do extra processing to creating bio-aviation gas.
-Most likely, the aviation indusry could become carbon neutral by 2050 only if carbon offsets mitigate the continued use of petroleum-based fuels.

 the aviation industry plans to be carbon neutral by 2050